 The second set of numbers is the account number.
 This is a unique identifier only assigned to your checking account.
 These are usually 10-12 digits.

 Then the last set of numbers is one you probably will not need.
 This is just the check number, used to identify that individual paper check.

-Another way you can find your routing number is while logged into your account with your financial institution.
+Another way you can find your routing number is while logged into your Bank of America account.
 While you are logged in, you will be able to find your routing number in your account information.

 If for some reason you have having trouble locating it, you can always contact support.
 This is a very common number that all customers need, so they should be able to help you right away.

 The Bank of America contact number is 1-800-933-6262.

 How to Find Bank of America Routing Number on App